swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

+If you compare this to the result you see without the -f flag you will see that the very first CpG island is now reported as having 0 overlaps.
+This means it must have overlapped an exon by less than 50%.

 Find features that DO NOT overlap
 --------------------------------------------
 Often we want to identify those features in our A file that **do not** overlap features in the B file.
 The `-v` option is your friend in this case.
+This is represented in the last line of the image above.

 ~~~
 $ bedtools intersect -a cpg.bed -b exons.bed -v  | head